 Since inception, our operations have focused on organizing and staffing our company, business planning, raising capital, assembling our core capabilities in cellular metabolism, identifying potential product candidates, undertaking preclinical studies and conducting a clinical trial.
 To date, we have financed our operations primarily through funding received from our collaboration agreement with Celgene, private placements of our preferred stock, and the initial public offering, or IPO, of our common stock and concurrent private placement of common stock to an affiliate of Celgene, completed on July 29, 2013.
 Substantially all of our revenue to date has been collaboration revenue.
-Since our inception, and through June 30, 2013, we have raised an aggregate of approximately \$261.2 million to fund our operations, of which approximately \$141.2 million was through upfront and extension payments related to our collaboration agreement with Celgene and approximately \$120.0 million was from the issuance of preferred stock.
+Since our inception, and through September 30, 2013, we have raised an aggregate of approximately \$385.0 million to fund our operations, of which approximately \$141.2 million was through upfront and extension payments related to our collaboration agreement with Celgene, approximately \$120.0 million was from the issuance of preferred stock, \$111.0 million was received from the IPO, after deducting underwriting discounts, commissions, and expenses and approximately \$12.8 million was received from the concurrent private placement of common stock to an affiliate of Celgene.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$8.6 million, \$5.5 million, \$15.8 million and \$10.1 million for the three months ended June 30, 2013 and 2012 and for the six months ended June 30, 2013 and 2012, respectively.
-As of June 30, 2013, we had an accumulated deficit of \$89.9 million.
+Our net losses were \$11.2 million, \$4.6 million, \$27.0 million and \$14.8 million for the three months ended September 30, 2013 and 2012 and for the nine months ended September 30, 2013 and 2012, respectively.
+As of September 30, 2013, we had an accumulated deficit of \$101.1 million.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and from year to year.
-We anticipate that our expenses will increase significantly as we commence the planned IND-enabling and clinical development activities for our lead programs AG-221, AG-120, and AG-348; continue to discover, validate and drug additional novel product candidates; expand and protect our intellectual property portfolio; and hire additional personnel.
+We anticipate that our expenses will increase significantly as we advance our phase 1 study of AG-221 and continue the planned IND-enabling studies and seek to commence clinical development activities for our other lead programs, AG-120 and AG-348; continue to discover, validate and drug additional novel product candidates; expand and protect our intellectual property portfolio; and hire additional personnel.
 In addition, we expect to incur additional costs associated with operating as a public company.